OpenMenu X

 Browsing the File System.

-OpenMenu X supports the dynamic file browsing through a contextual menu.
+OpenMenu X supports the dynamic file browsing through the menu.
 You can easily open files/folders that are stored in the deep hierarchical locations.

-Selecting files/folders that you want to move in Finder, open OpenMenu X and choose the destination folder through dynamic file browsing.
-Then the files/folders will be moved to the destination folder .
+Selecting files/folders that you want to move in Finder, open OpenMenu X and choose the destination folder with pressing option key.
+Then the files/folders will be moved to the destination.
+You can dispatch the scattered files/folder on the desktop to the appropriate folders with this function.
+With pressing shift + option keys, the files/folders will be copied to the destination.

 Browsing Running Applications.